 Investing in human capital is a prerequisite to building an agile and successful organization.
-The BekaertDeslee people strategy centers on creating a culture of continuous improvement.
-We strongly believe that employees who are good at their jobs are also happier in them.
-And people who like their jobs are a real asset for any company: they are more likely to be optimistic and motivated, they learn faster and they make fewer mistakes and better business decisions.
+The BekaertDeslee people strategy centers on maximizing the employee experience.
+We strongly believe that engaged employees leads better organizational performance, talent retention and overall employee well-being: Engaged employees are more likely to be optimistic and motivated, they learn faster, are more resilient and they make fewer mistakes and make better business decisions.